Vision Transformer (ViT) from Scratch

 Global Context from the First Layer

 Self-attention allows every patch to interact with every other patch in a single layer.
 Unlike CNNs, which expand their receptive field gradually, ViTs model global relationships immediately.
-This means the model can directly associate distant regions—such as edges, textures, or object parts—without relying on depth alone.
+This means the model can directly associate distant regions, such as edges, textures, or object parts (like eyes, nose, etc.) without relying on depth alone.

 LATEX